 The interesting thing about Enerphit is that when you get to that high a standard of insulation, a central heating system becomes unnecessary.
 The little heat needed is injected straight into the ventilation system.
 Along with solar gain, body heat and heat from appliances, this is enough to provide a high level of heating.
 See the Europhit web site.

 Back to the insulation!
 A decision was made to retain the appearance of the front and rear of the house by insulating on the internal surfaces of the walls (40mm of wood fibre board), whereas the end wall was insulated externally and rendered.
 There were no planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning objections to this.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning objections to this.
 But what happens when you insulate internally is that any internal walls which are directly connected to external ones provide a ready path for heat to escape.

 The way to prevent this is to add insulation to the internal wall for about a metre back from the connection to the outer one.
 This is what they did.